United States federal budget

+The budget typically contains more spending than revenue, the difference adding to the federal debt each year.
+CBO estimated in February 2024 that federal debt held by the public is projected to rise from 99 percent of GDP in 2024 to 116 percent in 2034 and would continue to grow if current laws generally remained unchanged.
+Over that period, the growth of interest costs and mandatory spending outpaces the growth of revenues and the economy, driving up debt.
+Those factors persist beyond 2034, pushing federal debt higher still, to 172 percent of GDP in 2054.

 Overview

 The budget document often begins with the President's proposal to Congress recommending funding levels for the next fiscal year, beginning October 1 and ending on September 30 of the year following.
 The fiscal year refers to the year in which it ends.
 However, Congress is the body required by law to pass appropriations annually and to submit funding bills passed by both houses to the President for signature.
 Congressional decisions are governed by rules and legislation regarding the federal budget process.
 Budget committees set spending limits for the House and Senate committees and for Appropriations subcommittees, which then approve individual appropriations bills to allocate funding to various federal programs.

 If Congress fails to pass an annual budget, then several appropriations bills must be passed as "stop gap" measures.
 After Congress approves an appropriations bill, it is then sent to the President, who may either sign it into law or veto it.
 A vetoed bill is sent back to Congress, which can pass it into law with a two-thirds majority in each legislative chamber.
 Congress may also combine all or some appropriations bills into one omnibus reconciliation bill.
 In addition, the president may request and the Congress may pass supplemental appropriations bills or emergency supplemental appropriations bills.

 Several government agencies provide budget data and analysis.
 These include the Government Accountability Office (GAO), the Congressional Budget Office (CBO), the Office of Management and Budget (OMB), and the Treasury Department.
 These agencies have reported that the federal government is facing many important long-run financing challenges, primarily driven by an aging population, rising interest payments, and spending for healthcare programs like Medicare and Medicaid.

-President Trump signed the Tax Cuts and Jobs Act into law in December 2017.
-CBO forecasts that the 2017 Tax Act will increase the sum of budget deficits (debt) by $2.289 trillion over the 2018-2027 decade, or $1.891 trillion after macro-economic feedback.
-This is in addition to the $10.1trillion increase forecast under the CBO June 2017 current law baseline and existing $20trillion national debt.

-During FY2019, the federal government spent $4.45 trillion, up $338 billion or 7.1% vs. FY2018 spending of $4.11 trillion.
-Spending increased for all major categories and was mainly driven by higher spending for Social Security, net interest on the debt, and defense.
-Spending as % GDP rose from 20.3% GDP to 21.2% GDP, above the 50-year average.
-Also during FY2019, the federal government collected approximately $3.46 trillion in tax revenue, up $133 billion or 3.7% versus FY2018.
-Primary receipt categories included individual income taxes ($1,717B), Payroll taxes ($1,244B), and corporate taxes ($230B).